cartesi/docs/docs/compute/drives.md

 - **`driveLog2Size`** similarly to the `outputLog2Size` parameter described in the previous section, this argument represents the log<sub>2</sub> of the input drive's size given in bytes.
 As such, a value of `10` would represent an input drive with a size of 1024 bytes.
 This value cannot be smaller than `5` (i.e., the drive size must be at least 32 bytes);

 - **`directValue`** contains actual input data in the form of a variable size `bytes` array.
 This is the simplest and easiest way of specifying drive data, but may be problematic for larger chunks of data because of the storage limitations of the underlying blockchain.

+- **`downloadAsCAR`** if enabled, the Cartesi Compute infrastructure will automatically retrieve the IPFS DAG located at the `loggerIpfsHash` and export it in the CAR format.
+The resulting CAR file contains a complete copy of the DAG's contents and metadata, which can be easily verified and reconstructed inside the Cartesi Machine.

 ## Direct drives